Omar Bakhashwain

 Omar Bakhashwain (عمر باخشوين; born August 7, 1962) is a Saudi Arabian former football player and manager.
 He played as a forward.

 Bakhashwain began his senior career at Al-Ettifaq in 1982 and spent 20 years at the club, winning 8 major titles with the club.
 He also represented the national team during his playing career.
-He participated at the 1984 Gulf Cup and the 1984 Summer Olympics.
+He participated in the 1984 Gulf Cup and the 1984 Summer Olympics.

-After retiring in 2002, Bakhashwain was named as the assistant manager of Wim Rijsbergen.
-He was also named as Zé Mário's assistant following Rijsbergen's sacking.
-On 16 March 2003, Bakhashwain was named as caretaker until the end of the season following Zé Mário's sacking.
+After retiring in 2002, Bakhashwain was named assistant manager under Wim Rijsbergen.
+He was also named Zé Mário's assistant following Rijsbergen's sacking.
+On 16 March 2003, Bakhashwain was named caretaker until the end of the season following Zé Mário's sacking.
 Following Jan Versleijen's appointment as Al-Ettifaq's manager, Bakhashwain was once again named as his assistant.
-He was also named as assistant manager to Versleijen's successor Jorge Habegger.
-Following Habegger's sacking, Bakhashwain was once again appointed as caretaker, on 4 October 2004.
-On 14 October 2004, Bakhashwain was once again named assistant manager following Piet Hamberg's appointment.
-On 30 November 2005, Bakhashwain was named as caretaker following Versleijen's sacking.
-He was then appointed as assistant following Ednaldo Patricio's hiring.
-On 1 November 2006, Bakhashwain was named as Al-Ettifaq's manager until the end of the season following Patricio's resignation.
+He was also named assistant manager to Versleijen's successor, Jorge Habegger.
+Following Habegger's sacking, Bakhashwain was once again appointed as caretaker on 4 October 2004.
+On 14 October, 2004, Bakhashwain was once again named assistant manager following Piet Hamberg's appointment.
+On 30 November 2005, Bakhashwain was named caretaker following Versleijen's sacking.
+He was then appointed assistant following Ednaldo Patricio's hiring.
+On 1 November 2006, Bakhashwain was named Al-Ettifaq's manager until the end of the season following Patricio's resignation.
 On 15 November 2006, Bakhashwain was appointed as Bandar Al-Joathin's assistant in the Saudi Arabia U17 national team.
-On 30 March 2010, Bakhashwain was appointed as the manager of the Saudi Arabia U17 national team, a position he held for 2 years.
+On 30 March 2010, Bakhashwain was appointed manager of the Saudi Arabia U17 national team, a position he held for 2 years.
 On 14 February 2014, Bakhashwain was appointed as Al-Qadsiah's manager.
 On 3 March 2014, he resigned from his post.
-On 26 January 2018, Bakhashwain was named as the general manager of the Saudi Arabia national team following Majed Abdullah's resignation.
+On 26 January 2018, Bakhashwain was named the general manager of the Saudi Arabia national team following Majed Abdullah's resignation.